-1) Admit there is a problem
+1) Recognize there is a problem

 Just like any twelve step program, the first movement toward change is admitting that you are struggling and need help.
 You might have a problem controlling your toddler if you exhibit any of these warning signs: